 - Represent work group and their interests and concerns

 - Attend Health and Safety Committee Meetings

 - Utilise channels of communication between management, work group and PCBU

 - Conduct health and safety audits

-- Halt unsafe work if they believe that an individual is at risk
+- Directing unsafe work to cease if they believe that an individual is at risk

 - In the event of a WHS breach, issue a Provisional Improvement Notice (PIN

 - Thoroughly Investigate any incidents or health and safety issues